-There are a few signs that can be seen when you get dry eyes, this can include eyes that are itchy, sore, gritty, irritated or red, and even sensitivity to light.
+There are a few symptoms that can be seen when you get dry eyes, this can include eyes that are itchy, sore, gritty, irritated or red, and even sensitivity to light.
 You can also get blurry vision or experience more watery eyes than what is normal to you.
 The reasons you could be showing signs and symptoms is because your glands aren’t producing enough tears to stay moist, drying up too fast, or your tears are not effectively wetting your eyes.

 Doctors may recommend various ways to treat your dry eyes.
 Treatment will also depend on the reasons why they are drying out and how bad they have become.
 It is important to know if you have any common or rare allergies that could be causing it.

-What Are the Best Ways to Treat Dry Eyes?
+Best Ways to Treat